Hwata dynasty: Nesbitt Mazoe patrol

 Meanwhile, in Salisbury, Judge Vincent dispatched another patrol of 13 men to assist Dan Judson at Mazoe mine.
-They left at 10.30 pm under the command of Captain Nesbbitt.
+They left at 10.30 pm under the command of Captain Nesbitt.
 Their departure was noticed by Africans who sent their traditional fire messages at hilltops that warned others of approaching danger.
 Captain Nesbitt's party endured gun attack from the Hwata people and suffered injury of only one man and his horse.
 They arrived at the mine safely at dawn on 20 June 1896.
 The party of 30 men and 3 women departed from Mazoe for Salisburyat midday on 20 June 1896 with a wagon of 6 horses and 12 men on foot.
 The Hwata people commenced attack from both sides of the road after just half a mile but with no injury.
 The gun attack intensified when the party reached Chomukoreka near Vesuvius Mine.
 Every tree or rock appeared to hide a Hwata man and they were invisible because of the tall grass.

 At this spot, Troopers McGeer and Jacobs were shot dead, together with the horses belonging to Captain Nesbitt and Trooper Edmonds.
 Pascoe decided to sit on the roof of the wagon to look out for the enemy, and survived, except for a bullet that went through his hat.
 Bullets continued to hail on the sides of the wagon which was protected by metal sheets.
 There were about 50 Hwata men in pursuit with a wide variety of guns which included Lee-Metfords, Martini Henry's, and muzzle loaders into which they crammed nails and stones.
 The grass swarmed with black people, and Trooper Van Staden died after his head was blown off and Ogilvie and Burton were wounded.
 Another bullet ripped through the face of Burton and fell into the wagon to be tendered by the women.

 Hendrikz who had split from the main party, received a bullet which passed through both cheeks, taking with it a piece of his tongue and jawbone.
 When the men reached the Tatagura river, they failed to quench their raging thirst as the firing never let up.
 When the party reached open land, just before Gwebi river the Hwata people pulled back after they received information that reinforcements with a Maxim gun (nganunu) were to be sent from Salisbury.
 This plan had however not been followed through and Nesbitt's party was able to proceed to Salisbury.
 The Hwata people celebrated their success in driving white British people from their lands.
 Captain Randolph Crosby Nesbitt received the Victorian Cross from the Queen of Great Britain.